ArnaudDarre/portfolio/_projects/bluto.md

     {% include components/project-content.html
       lead='Presentation'
       content='
         <p>I was able to bring everything I had learned so far on my previous roles and use it for a project I cared about deeply and I had started myself.
-I combined my skills in branding, design systems implentation and UI/UX design to create from scratch a platform that people would acutally use.</p>
+I combined my skills in branding, design systems implentation and UI/UX design to create from scratch a platform that people would use in their daily lives.</p>
       '
     %}
     {% include components/project-image.html